thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

 edge-type-1:
     0:
         image: /images/user-guide/ui/alias/edge-type-1-pe.png
-        title: 'In the “Add alias” dialog, enter the alias name, and select the “Edge type” filter type.
+        title: 'In the "Add alias" dialog, enter the alias name, and select the "Edge type" filter type.
 Then specify the edge type(s) and enter an expression that will filter the names of the displayed edges;'

 edge-type-2:
     0: